UOL-CS/gitruler-c-1/readme.md

 # GitRuler Section C

 This repository is section C of the [GitRuler exercises](https://github.com/UOL-CS/gitruler-exercises).
 If you do not already have a your own repository for these exercises [fork this repository](https://help.github.com/articles/fork-a-repo/).
-Clone this repository

 In this exercise we will learn about moving and removing files within a repository and telling git to ignore a set of files.